Frédéric Nimani: PAOK loan

 On 30 January 2012, Nimani agreed to sign with Greek club PAOK until the end of the season.
 He signed with PAOK on loan from Monaco with a clause allowing PAOK to make the move permanent at the end of the 2011–2012 season.
 He was a personal choice of club's coach László Bölöni.
 Nimani debut for the club in a 2–0 win over OFI Crete on 12 February 2012.
 Nimani made his Europa League debut in the second leg against Udinese in a 3–0 loss on 23 February 2012, putting PAOK out of the tournament.
 On 18 April 2012, Nimani scored his first goal in a 2–0 win over Doxa Drama.
 After a loan at PAOK, the club did not take up a permanent move for Nimani.

 Istres

 After his loan at PAOK ended, Nimani return to Monaco and he was barely used in the first team.
 In January, it announced that Nimani was expected to leave the club before Nimani was released by the club.
 Just a few days later after his release, Nimani joined Istres on a free transfer, until the end of the 2012–13 season.
 He made ten appearances for the club.

-OFI Crete
+OFI

-At the end of the 2012–13 season, Nimani left the club and move abroad to Greece by joining OFI Crete on a two-year deal.
+At the end of the 2012–13 season, Nimani left the club and move abroad to Greece by joining OFI on a two-year deal.